WELCOME TO INGATESTONE MUSEUM Gatekeeper's Cottage Station Lane

 OPEN

-If you are interested, or would like any further details, please email imt.secretary1@gmail.com.
+If you would be interested, or would like any further details, please email imt.secretary1@gmail.com

 Photo: Volunteers on display unit assembly day.